mangrovedao/mangrove-bots/packages/bot-analytics/README.md

 - `startingBlock`: Block number which will be use to start indexing from.
 Every interaction that happen before this block number will be ignored.
 - `estimatedBlockTimeMs`: The estiamted block time of the chain you're running on.
 - `blockFinality`: Count of block buffer between latest block and latest analysed block.
+- `chains`: An array with chains number and name.

 It is possible to override parts of the configuration with environment variables.
 This is controlled by [./config/custom-environment-variables.json](./config/custom-environment-variables.json).
 The structure of this file mirrors the configuration structure but with names of environment variables in the places where these can override a part of the configuration.